gunnarx/franca_install_automation/README.md

 Installation on bare metal
 --------------------------

-You may use ./script.sh (and CONFIG) directly on any machine (VM or bare metal) without using Vagrant, to simply automate the Franca installation.
+You may use ./script.sh (and CONFIG) directly on any existing machine (virtual or not) to simply automate the Franca installation.

 1. Edit CONFIG if needed (but more typically simply check out the appropriate git branch)